-The following exploration work is recommended on the Tintic Project in 2021:
+The following exploration work is recommended on the Tintic Project in 2024:

-- On the ground exploration, including mapping and geochemical sampling; - Surface drilling to test geophysical targets; - Underground rehabilitation (refer to Section 4.7); and - Underground drilling from areas made accessible by rehabilitation work.
+- On the ground exploration, including mapping and geochemical sampling; and - Surface diamond drilling to continue to test geophysical anomalies and follow up the drilling results to date.

 The proposed budget for the exploration work is detailed in Table 23-1.
+The \$12M budget includes payments on optioned land and surface drilling.

-The objective of the work program and expenditure is threefold:
+The objective of the work program and expenditure is twofold: